go-iiif/go-iiif/README.md

 Usage of ./bin/iiif-tile-seed:
   -config string
 	Path to a valid go-iiif config file
+  -endpoint string
+	The endpoint (scheme, host and optionally port) that will serving these tiles, used for generating an 'info.json' for each source image (default "http://localhost:8080")
   -refresh
 	Refresh a tile even if already exists (default false) -scale-factors string
 	A comma-separated list of scale factors to seed tiles with (default "4")
 ```

 Generate (seed) all the tiled derivatives for a source image for use with the [Leaflet-IIIF]() plugin.